 Perhaps if Jeff Bezos or Elon Musk attacked the Housing Industry, they could institute some changes, but I am skeptical.
 Because in addition to the unions and even a non-union workers and the building inspectors you have to deal with organized crime, and organized crime is rife in the building trades.
 And this is particularly true in blue states.

 In addition to the lack of automation in housing construction, the techniques used in building homes really have remained unchanged for so long, and are not really ready for change.
 I realize this every time I rewire an outlet, and think of myself what a shitty engineering job the american electrical outlet is.
 Many of them are made of steel, with the electrical outlet screws mounted a mere fraction of an inch away from the sides of the box.
 It doesn't take much to move the outlet from one side or the other and have it short out against the steel casing.
 For this reason, I tend to use plastic boxes whenever I'm installing a new electrical service.
-However, the basic technology hasn't changed in over a hundred years, with wires being run into the box and then stripped and then shoved into screws and somewhat haphazard manner.
+However, the basic technology hasn't changed in over a hundred years, with wires being run into the box and then stripped and then shoved into screws in a somewhat haphazard manner.
 Or else wires are twisted together with a big wire nut and jammed back the box where they barely fit.
-As electrical engineer, this strikes me as a pretty shitty arrangement on that could be improved upon.
+As an electrical engineer, this strikes me as a pretty shitty arrangement on that could be improved upon.

 And the way we run wiring and plumbing is also sort of scandalous.
 Everything's hidden behind sheetrock walls and if you need to access it you basically have to smash the wall and then rebuild it from scratch - as I had to help a neighbor do, when their pipes broke.
 A reader writes that maybe access panels in the form of wainscoting could be used at the bottom of a wall and be readily removed to access wiring and plumbing.
 If a house floods such as in the recent hurricanes, the wainscoting to be removed the wall dried out and then the wainscoting replaced at a minimal cost.
 It certainly sounds like an easy way to repair a hurricane damaged house.